white92d15b7/Null-Array-Setup/README.md

 ***NOTE***

-IPv4 users `sudo sh nullex-nav-installer.sh -N 4`
+The above cmd will install using IPv6 by default.
+If you are only going to be setting up a single NAV, and you prefer to use IPv4 instead you can force the install to use your IPv$ IP address by using  `sudo sh nullex-nav-installer.sh -N 4`

 ***